sql-builder/stitch-facebook-ads/README.md

     facebookSchema: "facebook_ads",
     // Optional prefix metadata if applicable
     stagingTablePrefix: "stg_",
-    // Only define one of the below sources of how you are loading the data
-    usingFivetran: false,
-    usingStitch: true,
-    usingSegment: true,
     // Define the destination schema and table/view
     defaultConfig: {
         database: "database_name",